jtmoon79/super-speedy-syslog-searcher/README.md

 `s4` will ignore files with extensions that are known to be non-log files.
 For example, files with extensions `.dll`, `.mp3`, `.png`, or `.so`, are unlikely to be log files and so are not processed.

+So given a file `/tmp/file.mp3`, an  invocation of `s4 /tmp` will not attempt to process `file.mp3`.
+An invocation of `s4 /tmp/file.mp3` will attempt to process `file.mp3`.
+It will be treated as a UTF8 text log file.

 ### Limitations